TREVOR MATTEA

 Virtual Field Trips

 Through a partnership with Google Connected Classrooms, I took my class on virtual field trips to the Seattle Aquarium, the Minnesota Zoo, and Solar Impulse via Google Hangouts on Air.
-We were one of the first classrooms to participate in this exciting new program!
-Following each of our virtual field trips, I ask students to write a reflection in a Google Doc in order to encourage them to put their learning into context.
+We were among the first classrooms to participate in a then-innovative program!
+After each virtual field trip, I asked students to write a reflection in a Google Doc to help them put their learning into context.

-We have also Skyped with multiple classrooms.
-During spring 2013, we Skyped with Mr. Mahdavian's fifth-grade class in Richmond, CA, and students from Kampala, Uganda, in order to share our learning.
-During spring 2013, we had a Mystery Skype with Mrs. Schantz's third-grade class in Clinton, OK.
-Her class documented the exchange here.
-During fall 2012, we Skyped with both Ms. Vierling's P.E. and movement class in Burlington, VT, and Ms. Williams's third-grade class in Surrey, BC, in order to share our learning.
-The later of whom documented the exchange on her blog.
+We also connected with multiple classrooms via Skype.
+In spring 2013, we Skyped with Mr. Mahdavian's fifth-grade class in Richmond, CA, and students from Kampala, Uganda, to share our learning.
+That same spring, we had a Mystery Skype with Mrs. Schantz's third-grade class in Clinton, OK, who documented the exchange [here](insert link).
+In fall 2012, we Skyped with both Ms. Vierling's P.E. and movement class in Burlington, VT, and Ms. Williams's third-grade class in Surrey, BC, to share our learning.

 Field Trip Notecatchers

-During each of our field trips, guest speaker presentations, or special lessons, I ask students to take notes to help them discuss and reflect upon the experience with their classmates.
+During each field trip, guest speaker presentation, or special lesson, I ask students to take notes to help them discuss and reflect on the experience with their classmates.

 • Wells Fargo Presentation Notecatcher